Nevada's Big Give - April 25.

 For over 65 years we have been dedicated to helping Nevada veterans get the services, benefits and quality of life they deserve.
-With over 339,000 veterans living in our state, they rely on us to not only understand their lives, but to help them get a better quality of life.
-We do everything we can to show our American Heroes the same amount of respect, empathy, gratitude and service that they have shown us.
+With approximately 330,000 veterans living in our state, they rely on us to not only understand their lives, but to help them get a better quality of life.
+We do everything we can to show our American Heroes the Same amount of respect, empathy, gratitude and service that they have shown us.

 At the Nevada Department of Veteran Services we focus on being advocates for veteran benefits.
 Throughout the State of Nevada, we offer a variety of services and benefits.
 Our Nevada State Veterans Home is located in Boulder City, Nevada and provides a home with specialized care, compassion and assistance.
 We also offer burial services with military honors at our memorial cemeteries located in both Northern and Southern Nevada.
 At the Nevada Department of Veterans Services we care about providing Nevada veterans and their families with services and benefits for a better life.